GiancarloCroce/PhyDCA/README.md

 see [Phylogenetic profiling](https://en.wikipedia.org/wiki/Phylogenetic_profiling).

-We revisit the classical ideas of **phylogenetic profiling** by introducing the novel concept of **phylogenetic couplings**, which can be estimated via a global statistical modelling approach ( taking inspiration by *direct coupling analysis* [DCA](https://en.wikipedia.org/wiki/Direct_coupling_analysis) )
+We revisit the classical ideas of **phylogenetic profiling** by introducing the novel concept of **phyletic couplings**, which can be estimated via a global statistical modelling approach ( taking inspiration by *direct coupling analysis* [DCA](https://en.wikipedia.org/wiki/Direct_coupling_analysis) )

 The following Figure shows a  schematic representation of the inference of phylogenetic couplings